 We all know that Google has been developing a lot of technologies in the field of speech recognition.
 Moreover, why not, when 320 million users are searching using voice search, it makes a lot of sense to invest in this arena.

 The numbers are not limited to Google alone.
 For the record, it must be noted that more than 4 million Amazon Echo devices are being sold every festive season.
 That’s a considerable number.
-In fact, according to Gartner, the world’s leading research company, almost half of the searches will be made using voice by 2020.
+In fact, according to Oberlo, 71% of consumers prefer to conduct queries by voice instead of typing.

 Looking at the patent, we can see that Google wants to recognize keywords within long lines of speech.
 What does it suggest?